The return of “Roman Piso”!

 I don’t know if anyone else remembers him, but if so, well, it’s nice to see him back again.

-6 Responses to “The return of “Roman Piso”!”
+16 thoughts on “The return of “Roman Piso”!

 I’m not 100% sure, but as far as I know the person called “Roman Piso” is an author called John Duran who seems to have been extending Reuchlin’s conspiracy theory, in at least two books, as “Roman Piso” in The Synthesis of Christianity – or – The Real Reason for the War Between the Romans and the Jews.
 (How and Why Ancient Rulers Needed to Create a Universal Religion), and as John Duran in The Origin of Christianity), both apparently published in some form in 2000.